 Convertible Top Color Changed with LVP Refinisher

 About a year ago a customer approached Steve about dying the convertible top of his Jaguar XK8 from tan to black.
-Wanting to achieve results he could stand behind (reputation is everything), Steve didn’t believe a standard dye procedure or use of waterborne based colorants would get the quality results he demanded, so Steve declined taking on the job.
+Wanting to achieve results he could stand behind (reputation is everything), Steve didn’t believe a standard dye procedure or use of waterborne based colorants would get the quality results he demanded, so Steve declined to take on the job.
 His customer still insisted he do the job and even told Steve he wouldn’t hold him accountable for the results.
 Steve was still hesitant about taking on the job, but then he discovered ColorBond upholstery paint.

-The convertible top was first prepped by scrubbing with an isopropyl alcohol and water solution.
+The convertible top was first prepped by scrubbing with isopropyl alcohol and water solution.
 It didn’t require much cleaning as the car was always kept clean and stored in a garage.
 Steve says it dried fast because of the alcohol.
 Masking off the body with tape was then performed.